 Pesticide drift is a severely underreported problem in rural, agricultural communities.
 And now we're in the middle of an epic summer of drift thanks to Monsanto’s new dicamba-resistant seed line, Xtend.
-Expanded planting of Xtend soy and cotton are leading to more spraying of the herbicide.
-As a result, farmers in southern and midwestern states are reporting extensive and debilitating crop damage from dicamba traveling from where it's applied to nearby fields.
+Expanded planting of Xtend soy and cotton is leading to more spraying of the herbicide.
+As a result, farmers in Southern and Midwestern states are reporting extensive and debilitating crop damage from dicamba traveling from where it's applied to nearby fields.

 Of the Big 6 seed and pesticide giants, there are three proposed mergers in the works: Dow with Dupont, Monsanto with Bayer, and Syngenta with ChemChina.
 Despite opposition from several farmer organizations, the U.S. Department of Justice (DOJ) and other anti-trust agencies around the world seem relatively unconcerned with this ever-increasing concentration in the agrichemical industry.